Liverpool red piano & vocals:

-Last weekend, I finally unveiled my new RED piano.
+Last weekend, I finally unveiled my new Liverpool RED piano.
 Yay!
-BLISS had asked me to perform in the VIP Lounge at the Liverpool Wedding Show.
-It looked amazing (see above) and guests really loved this new addition.
+BLISS had very kindly invited me to perform in the VIP Lounge at the Liverpool Wedding Show.
+The piano looked amazing (see above) and guests really loved this new addition to the portable baby grand collection.
 I’ve had my other white baby grand piano for 15 years now.
-But this one is very RED and very SHINY!
+But this Liverpool red piano is very RED and very SHINY!

 d) you just want something original and different…

 How about a guy in a hat singing and playing your favourite songs on a red piano? x

 Red piano for weddings, corporate events & parties

 [Special shout out to John Stock for his help with the piano.]